 Alternate Method to Get Developer Tab in Excel Ribbon

-There is another way you can get developer tab in Excel ribbon.
+There is another way you can get the Developer tab in the Excel ribbon.

 Here are the steps: